alaattinyilmaz/risk-game/README.md

 # How to Install?

-You firstly needed to install MongoDB and create necessary database and tables in order to run the game.
+You firstly need to install MongoDB and create necessary database and tables in order to run the game.